Here is one hand: Explanation

-Moore famously put the point into dramatic relief with his 1939 essay Proof of an External World, in which he gave a common sense argument against skepticism by raising his right hand and saying "here is one hand," and then raising his left and saying "and here is another".
-Here, Moore is taking his knowledge claim (q) to be that he has two hands, and without rejecting the skeptic's premise, seeks to prove that we can know the skeptical possibility (sp) to be untrue.
+Moore put the point into dramatic relief with his 1939 essay Proof of an External World, in which he gave a common sense argument against skepticism by raising his right hand and saying "here is one hand", and then raising his left and saying "and here is another".
+Here, Moore is taking his knowledge claim (I know that q) to be that he knows that (q) there are two hands, where these hands are external, that is to say, material.
+Without rejecting the skeptic's first premise, Moore seeks to prove that he can know that the skeptical possibility sk is false.
+Here, sk stands for "I'm a disembodied soul living in an immaterial world".
+If there is an external world made by at least two hands, sk is false.

 Moore's argument is not simply a flippant response to the skeptic.
-Moore gives, in Proof of an External World, three requirements for a good proof: (1) the premises must be different from the conclusion, (2) the premises must be demonstrated, and (3) the conclusion must follow from the premises.
+Moore gives, in Proof of an External World, three requirements for a good proof: (1) the premises must be different from the conclusion, (2) the premises must be known, and (3) the conclusion must follow from the premises.
 He claims that his proof of an external world meets those three criteria.